Monday, March 7, 2016

 It's hard to imagine how someone could unseat Roosevelt.
 Even if someone did the unprecedented and served 6 years as VP and 10 as President, that might not be enough.
 It would probably take a combination of 2 terms as President and many years as Speaker, Majority Leader or Justice.
 Perhaps Pope or Secretary-General might suffice.
 Maybe 5 Super Bowl wins.
 Maybe.

 Of the living failed veeps, Ryan is young and still highly-regarded.
 He could move up this list.
 As could Kaine.
 Palin still has a chance too - though less likely.
-I see no comeback for Edwards and both Cheney and Lieberman are done.
+I see no comeback for Edwards.

 No comments: